Toluna-IP/tolunaintegratedpaneldocs/faq/externalsample/generalES.md

 For Recontact Surveys and WaveIDs, Toluna allows Members to be excluded from participating based on their answers on previous Surveys or Waves.
 Detailed information on how to use this feature can be seen [here.](/externalsample/api/surveyexclusion.html)

 ---

+## For our Age profiler, sometimes Toluna uses only AnswerIDs, and other times they use AnswerValues.
+What is and where is there this distinction?

+If Toluna some custom age range defined, we send the age range in the AnswerValues, otherwise we send AnswerIDs.
+You will need to accommodate both on your end.